wainel/Machine_Learning/README.md

 ## Logistic Regression (Titanic)
 We want to predict which passenger survived on the Titanic with Logistic Regression.
 The model has an accuracy of 77%.<br>
 Based on train.csv

+## Multi-class Classification
+We want to recognize handwritten digits from 0 to 9.
+We do this with Logistic Regression.
+This model has an accuracy of 96%.